coltongrainger/fscss-volunteers/_posts/2017-10-17-resources.md

   - orientation
 ---

 The phone at Pear Blossom Place is the 24/7 coordinated entry hotline for Thurston county.
-Here's advice for answering the phone.
+Here's advice for answering.

-## Answering the phone.
+## Are they eligible for service?

 Who is calling us?
 - Families looking for shelter